microsoft/qsharp/generated_docs/Microsoft.Quantum.Math/DividedByCP.md

+# DividedByCP function

-# function DividedByCP(a : ComplexPolar, b : ComplexPolar) : ComplexPolar
+`function DividedByCP(a : ComplexPolar, b : ComplexPolar) : ComplexPolar`

 ## Summary
 Returns the quotient of two inputs of type `ComplexPolar`.